nickoala/telepot/README.md

 <a id="classbased"></a>
 ## Class-based Message Handling

 Defining a global message handler may lead to proliferation of global variables quickly.
-Encapsulation may be achieved by extending the `Bot` class, defining a `handle` method, then calling `notifyOnMessage()` with no callback function.
+Encapsulation may be achieved by extending the `Bot` class, defining a `handle` method, then calling `message_loop()` with no callback function.
 This way, the object's `handle` method will be used as the callback.

 Here is a Python 3 skeleton using this strategy.
 You may not need `Answerer` and the blocks dealing with `inline_query` and `chosen_inline_result` if you have not `/setinline` or `/setinlinefeedback` on the bot.